 And there you have it, a well-designed rustic DIY coat rack.
 This was such an easy project.
 This eye-catching coat rack was exactly what we needed for our guests.
 What I love most about this wood coat rack is that it is multipurpose and can also be used in the guest room or laundry room as a towel rack, clothes rack, or hat rack.

-Please drop a comment below to let me know what you think of this easy DIY project.
+Please comment below to let me know what you think of this easy DIY project.
 Feel free also to follow me on my social media pages – Pinterest and Instagram or subscribe to my mailing list for other design inspiration, DIY projects, and home decor ideas.